 Be careful you don’t sabotage your progress with your bribe.
-Using food as a reward when you’re trying to lose weight might not be a good idea, or getting a bottle of wine as a reward for not smoking all week may not be the best choice if you’re more likely to light up after you’ve had a drink.
+Using food as a reward when you’re trying to lose weight might not be a good idea.
+Getting a bottle of wine as a reward for quitting smoking may not be the best choice if you’re more likely to light up after you’ve had a drink.
 Use common sense and just try it.
 See what ends up motivating you the most and keep using those bribes.

 Enjoy Your Bribe

 Work hard to reach your smaller goal and then celebrate the win.
 Finally, enjoy your reward.
 Rinse and repeat each time you meet that small goal until you reach your end goal.

 Keep a visual reminder of your reward nearby as a motivation.
 Cut out a picture of that planner you really want.
 Write out the movie name you want to see.
 Or order those movie tickets and keep them stuck to your bathroom mirror as a reminder each morning of what you’re working for.
 Sometimes seeing the reward you are working towards can be an excellent motivation!
 This is a lot like how making a vision board works for reaching your long-term goals.

 Motivational Hack – Set Mini-Goals You Can Reach Quickly

 Big goals are good things to have.
 There’s nothing wrong with being ambitious.
 Sometimes we make a goal so big that we have a hard time getting started or staying motivated to continue.
 Sometimes everything goes well for a few weeks, but then your motivation starts to subside.
 When that happens bad habits can start resurfacing.
 Bad habits don’t help you reach your goals for sure.
 That’s when you need is a fresh boost of motivation.